robertolozano/WordEmbeddingTranslation/README.md

 - Applying orthogonal Procrustes alignment to improve the translation quality.
 - Evaluating translation accuracy using BLEU scores.

+## Motivation

+Medical translations require precision to avoid misunderstandings that could impact patient care.
+Traditional bilingual dictionaries require constant updates, which is time-consuming and impractical.
+Tools like Google Translate often produce translations that, while technically correct, are not commonly used by native speakers.
+For example, Google Translate might translate "stroke" as "ataque" (attack), which is vague and potentially misleading.
+Our method correctly translates it as "infarto," a more precise term in medical contexts.

 ## Installation

 To run this project, ensure you have Python 3.11 or lower installed.
 Follow the steps below to set up the environment: